ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 Exists an ecosystem of tools built around Postgres that can be used to build a Postgres distribution.
 This is what we call the stack of components.

-Chosing the right component of this stack is an hard task.
-Exists many components that overlap functionalities or have pros and cons to take into account before chosing one over another.
+Choosing the right component of this stack is an hard task.
+Exists many components that overlap functionalities or have pros and cons to take into account before choosing one over another.
 It is required an high understanding of all the components in order to chose the ones that fit together and provide a production ready Postgres distribution.

 ![Components of the Stack](stack.png "Components of the Stack")